Skip to main content

 Are We All NPCs?

 Let me answer with what I think right away.
-To me, this is not one of those yes or no questions because it's impossible to tell.
+To me, this is not one of those yes-or-no questions because it's impossible to tell.
 Simply put, the theory behind the question is most likely unprovable.
-Not from the within anyway.
-'Simulation Hypothesis' and the phrase 'Non Playable Characters' are concept relatively new, born not that long ago, when digital computing came to be fast enough to produce graphically demanding multi-player games sophisticated enough to hint this question and probability that we might also be inside one of those simulations.
+Not from the inside anyway.
+'Simulation Hypothesis' and the phrase 'Non Playable Characters' are concepts relatively new, born not that long ago, when digital computing came to be fast enough to produce graphically demanding multi-player games sophisticated enough to hint at this question and the probability that we might also be inside one of those simulations.
 And to dispute the question about the nature of reality is quite useless, because everything that surrounds us, no matter how strange we think it is, can also be real and not part of the code.
-Even if our reality was simulated, its origin would be extremely difficult, if not impossible to prove.
+Even if our reality were simulated, its origin would be extremely difficult, if not impossible, to prove.
 By design, nothing inside the simulation could be able to see the lines of the code, only the outcome of its work.
-In order to
+In...

 Time Travel and Superposition in Dark